docsforadobe/after-effects-scripting-guide/docs/items/avitem.md

 Creates a [SolidSource object](../sources/solidsource.md#solidsource) with specified values, sets this as the value of the `proxySource` attribute, and sets `useProxy` to true.
 It does not preserve the interpretation parameters, instead using the user preferences.

-#### NOTE
-There is no way, using the user interface, to set a solid as a proxy; this feature is available only through scripting.
+?> **Note:** There is no way, using the user interface, to set a solid as a proxy; this feature is available only through scripting.

 **parameters**